sccbioinformatics/SCC_CSENS_docs/docs/index.md

 This is done by LUNARC and they have aksed that all software request go through us.
 If you need something installed please email Shamit with a URL to what is needed.
 You can also transfer software across using singularity images (see below).

 ## Running jobs
-When you login into LS2 you will be using the front-end (FE). **This is not a place to run long computations**.
-The FE is for small intractive jobs, and many people work here which is why long memory and processor intensive jobs should be sent to a compute node.
+When you login into COSMOS-SENS you will be located on the front-end (FE). **This is not a place to run long computations**.
+The FE is for small interactive jobs, and many people work here.
+Long memory and processor intensive jobs should be sent to a compute node.

 ### SLURM
 Any jobs such as making and mapping fastq files should be sent to the blades, and for this, LUNARC uses the SLURM job submission system.
 See below and [here](https://lunarc-documentation.readthedocs.io/en/latest/manual/submitting_jobs/manual_basic_job/) for basic guidelines on how to submit a job.

 ### Project code
-For those registered to the LS2 project, the code needed to submit the job is **lsens2018-3-3** and this is what you specify in the preamble of you script.
+For those registered to out COSMOS-SENS project, the code needed to submit the job is **csens2024-3-4** and this is what you specify in the preamble of you script.
 For example let say you have a script for mapping reads called `Run_bowtie.sh`:

 ```
 #! /bin/bash